 We glorify A-Players.
 The best, smartest, most successful workers.
-Whoever heard of a hiring manager saying he wants to hire a bunch of B-Players?
+Whoever heard a hiring manager say they want to hire a bunch of B-Players?
 Never.
 It’s always about getting the best — aka A-Players.
 And understandably so.
 A-Players are usually defined as the top 10% of performers.
 Self-starters who go above and beyond to get the job done, no matter what.
 If that describes you, how’s that working out?
-If you’re like most, you’re probably exhausted, burnt out and frustrated looking for the off-ramp.
+If you’re like many people, you may be exhausted, burnt out, and frustrated looking for the off-ramp.

 Yet it starts on day one of a new job.
-How many times have you implemented these common ‘best practices’ when starting a new role?
+How often have you implemented these common ‘best practices’ when starting a new role?

 · Put your best foot forward — first impressions are critical.

 · Challenge yourself to take on new projects and add value as soon as possible.

 · Work really, really hard for your first 90 days.

 The idea is that once you’ve made a great impression and identified yourself as a hard worker, you can start to relax.
 After all, everyone knows you’re good at your job — so backing off a bit shouldn’t be an issue, right?